 1- DJI NAZA-M V20

-This is one of the most popular flight controller built by DJI Company.
+This is one of the most popular flight controllers built by DJI Company.
 It weighs around 10.4 ounces, and its dimensions are 5 x 3.7 x 31 inches.
-If you are thinking of making an advanced drone like Hexacopter and Octocopter, then this controller is recommended.
+If you are thinking of making an advanced drone-like Hexacopter and Octocopter, then this controller is recommended.

 - It also has a failsafe mode that allows a secure landing of the drone even though one motor fails during the flight.

 - Its advanced features give you more room for customization so that you can use some advanced flight modes.
 Its automatic course deviation technology allows the drone to be stable if there is any magnetic or any other kind of disturbance.